Give it a goal.

 State the goal

-Approve the mission brief
+Approve the brief (or graph)

 The funnel runs